zaphoyd/websocketpp/tutorials/utility_client/utility_client.md

 _Sending and receiving messages_

+This step adds a command to send a message on a given connection and updates the show command to print a transcript of all sent and received messages for that connection.

 > ###### Terminology: WebSocket message types (opcodes)
 > WebSocket messages have types indicated by their opcode.
 The protocol currently specifies two different opcodes for data messages, text and binary.
 Text messages represent UTF8 text and will be validated as such.
 Binary messages represent raw binary bytes and are passed through directly with no validation.
 >